PMO Current Projects

 Business Process Optimization

-The PMO is working with IBM to optimize two pilot processes, develop a process optimization framework and create a long-term roadmap for building process optimization capability across the University.
-The project team will work with IBM to set the foundation for a Business Process Center of Excellence that will drive continual process improvement and knowledge transfer.
+The Business Process Optimization (BPO) project is building on the foundation of Phase I of the Enterprise Resource Planning (ERP) project conducted in 2013.
+An output of ERP Phase I was a large amount of current state process mapping and opportunities identified for many University departments.
+The BPO project looked at the opportunities identified and selected two processes to serve as project pilots.
+The PMO worked with IBM to optimize those two pilot processes, develop a process optimization framework and create a long-term roadmap for building process optimization capabilities across the University.
+The project team worked with IBM to set the foundation for a Business Process Center of Excellence that will drive continual process improvement and knowledge transfer.

 Terra Dotta for Study Abroad